New Canadian and Alberta Residents

 Exchanging a Non-Canadian or Non-U.S. LicenceAll applicants must produce acceptable identification and proof of residency.

 All documents submitted must be genuine originals, photocopies and faxes are not acceptable.
 All driver's licences and other documents not in English must be accompanied by a written translation completed by an approved translator.
 If the client also has an official International Driver's Permit (IDP) issued by their home jurisdiction, it must also be surrendered.
 Please refer to the Approved Document Translators (pdf) page for information on ministry requirements.
 Japanese licences that are not accompanied by an official IDP must have a translation done by the Consulate General of Japan.
-Swiss licences do not require a translation as the required information is already in English.

 Please note that there are different requirements for translators for knowledge tests.
 Please click HERE for a list of approved translators for knowledge tests.